 There are several different types of contact centers.
 We’ll start with the basics.

 Inbound contact centers handle high volumes of incoming calls or communications from customers.
-Typically, customers are led through the company directory by an auto attendant that can direct their call to the appropriate person or into a call queue to wait to speak to one.
+Typically, customers are led through the company directory by a multi level auto attendant that can direct their call to the appropriate person or into a call queue to wait to speak to one.

 Outbound contact centers are tasked with client outreach, often to generate sales, obtain market research, or perform collections operations (think your cable or credit care company when you have a late payment).